tosin2013/cloud-native-guides/kibana-dashboard.md

 Logstash processing take place in three stages

-* **Input**- The input stage is how Log stash receives the data.
-An input plugin cloud be a file so that Logostash reads events from a file; and HTTP endpoint; a relational  database, etc.
+* **Input**- The input stage is how Logstash receives the data.
+An input plugin cloud be a file so that Logstash reads events from a file; and HTTP endpoint; a relational  database, etc.
-* **Filter** - THe stage is about how Logstash processes the events recieved from the input stage plugins.
+* **Filter** - This stage is about how Logstash processes the events received from the input stage plugins.
 Here CSV, XML or JSON can be parsed.
 Data enrichment operations can be performed such as look up an IP address and resolving is geographical location.
 * **Output** - And output plugin is where we send the processed events to.
 These can be referred to as stashes.
 These place can be na databases, a file, and ElasticSearch instance and so on.

 Sample logstash config